 Successful squeeze cementing relies mostly on selecting the correct cement slurry to form an effective cement cake or node.
 Look at an example decision tree based on an injectivity test performed before the squeeze operation.

 There are two main controlling variables during squeeze cementing that affect the rate of filtration, these are; the fluid loss of the cement slurry and the permeability of the formation.
-Previous to the squeeze cementing operation an injectivity test is always performed, this injectivity is directly proportional to effective permeability using Darcy’s Law.
+Prior to the squeeze cementing operation, an injectivity test is always performed, this injectivity is directly proportional to effective permeability using Darcy’s Law.

 Squeeze Cementing techniques

 There are two squeeze cementing techniques: cement plug and tool-assisted.
-These techniques are regularly used in combination with a CIBP, Cast Iron Bridge Plug.
-The CIBP is used to isolate the casing and any open perforated interval below the zone to be treated, if required.
+These techniques are regularly used in combination with a Cast Iron Bridge Plug (CIBP).
+The CIBP is used to isolate the casing and any open perforated interval below the zone to be treated if required.

 + Choice for long intervals

-+ No need to squeeze/inject fluid ahead of treatment fluid
++ No need to squeeze/inject fluid ahead of the treatment fluid

 + No cement contamination in front of the leak/perforations just before squeeze